Welcome to the Division of Land Resource Protection

 Important Farmland Maps and Statistics

-2014 releases have begun--Amador and San Mateo Counties are now available.
+2014 releases have begun - El Dorado and Napa Counties are now available.
 Come back for more 2014 postings in the weeks ahead!

 The 2015 California Farmland Conversion Report